 Building a Hierarchy of Digital Twins

 In this hypothetical example, the blades and generator work together to generate power managed by the control panel.
-Taking advantage of a hierarchical organization illustrated below, the real-time digital twin instances for the blades and generator could feed telemetry to a higher-level real-time digital twin instance called the Blade System that manages the rotating components within the tower and their common concerns, such as avoiding over-speeds, while not dealing with the detailed issues of directly managing these two components.
-Likewise, the real-time digital twin instance for the blade system and the control panel feed telemetry to a yet higher-level instance called Master Control, which coordinates the overall wind turbine’s operation and generates alerts as necessary.
-Note that the Blade System and Master Control instances are defined by the hierarchy and are not “twins” of physical data sources.
+Taking advantage of a hierarchical organization illustrated below, the real-time digital twin objects for the blades and generator could feed telemetry to a higher-level real-time digital twin object implemented by a Blade System digital twin model.
+This object manages the rotating components within the tower and their common concerns, such as avoiding over-speeds, while not dealing with the detailed issues of directly managing the two components.
+Likewise, the real-time digital twin object for the blade system and the control panel feed telemetry messages to a yet higher-level object implemented by a Master Control digital twin model.
+This object coordinates the overall wind turbine’s operation and generates alerts as necessary.
+Note that Blade System and Master Control objects do not communicate directly with physical data sources.

 By partitioning the application into a hierarchy of digital twin models, the code can be modularized and thereby simplified with a clean separation of concerns and well-defined interfaces for testing.